tencentyun/intlcloud-documents/product/计算/云服务器/运维指南/Windows 运维/系统相关/Windows 系统激活_intl.md

 Tencent CVM uses KMS for granting authorization to Windows server.
 Currently, only Windows 2008 and Windows 2012 need such authorization.

 ## 1. Automatic activation tool
 Tencent Cloud encapsulates a script for Windows activation on QCloud that simplifies the steps for manual activation.
-Please visit the following address on Windows CVM for download (http://mirrors.tencentyun.com/install/windows/activate-win.bat), and execute the script after the download.

 ## 2. Run the activation manually.
 1) Click "Start" - "Run", enter cmd.exe to open the console window.